knbknb/htmltable_2_R/README.md

 Geological data are fetched from the science-data repository http://pangaea.de, using curl

-Then a simple X-Y plot is generated.
-A sample outfile (in JPG Format) is attached.

-For other data sets from pangaea, other columns must be plotted.
+select the HTML table on the page with an xpath expression, create a data frame, generate a simple X-Y plot.

 At this time, only a single column is plotted.

 The sample dataset was chosen because it is from the Berlin/Brandenburg area, it is simple+small, it is easy to understand, and has some relevance to my work.

+For other data sets from pangaea.de, other columns must be selected and plotted - Must adapt the source code.

+A sample outfile (in JPG Format) is attached.

+Todo: make the xpath-expression, and the selection of columns a command line option